DataMigrators/cpd-docs.mettleci.io/source-markdown/capturing-test-data.md

 Process

 1. In the test case editor click **Intercept data**.
 You'll need to accept any 'Overwrite all test data' warning you receive by clicking **Intercept flow**.
-1. You'll receive a meesage telling you the flow is running.
+1. You'll receive a message telling you the flow is running.
+Select the ***Test history*** tab to browse the most recent history of test case job invocations, including jobs currently in progress.

 1. In the data area above the table click the **trash** icon to delete the data file.